ASA Aquatics Awards 2016

 The David Sparkes OBE Innovation Award

 This award recognises and celebrates innovation throughout the aquatics industry, from pool design to methods of training, energy saving, Learn to Swim, new technology or increases in aquatic participation.
-The winner of the Award will be announced on the day.
+The winner of the Award was TAG Support CIC.